WBEZ (Chicago’s NPR station’s) Sr. Producer, Worldview

 Born and raised in France, Tunisia and Central Africa, Frédérique Lehoux is a graduate of the Lycée Bouchardon, University of Pennsylvania and the Harvard’s Kennedy School of Government.
-Her 12 years of experience in the management and coordination of relief and development programs, include 6+ years in field postings with sectoral expertise in disaster risk management and conflict resolution.
+Her 12 years of experience in the management and coordination of relief and development programs include 6+ years in field postings with sectoral expertise in disaster risk management and conflict resolution.
 She currently serves as the Pacific Islands Applied Geoscience Commission Project Manager supporting disaster risk reduction in the Pacific Overseas Countries and Territories.

-From 2005-2009, she was the Oxfam Australia, Pacific Humanitarian Coordinator managing all of Oxfam’s Pacific human security program (budget of A$ 3 million) with provision of technical advice to Oxfam’s Pacific country offices/head office and civil society organizations in disaster management and conflict resolution.
+From 2005-2009, she was the Oxfam Australia, Pacific Humanitarian Coordinator managing all of Oxfam’s Pacific human security program (budget of A$ 3 million) with a provision of technical advice to Oxfam’s Pacific country offices/head office and civil society organizations in disaster management and conflict resolution.
 Her frequent travels took her to the Pacific region, including Papua New Guinea, Solomon Islands, Vanuatu and Fiji where she developed extensive networks and built partnerships with regional and national disaster and conflict management players, including governments and United Nations agencies.
 She focused on capacity building of local and international staff in disaster preparedness and response including governmental disaster agencies.
 Following the 2004 Sri Lankan tsunami, she contributed to the development of program strategies and project proposals for response in Sri Lanka and developed financial and activity monitoring systems to ensure adequate monitoring, reporting, and donor accountability.

 Prior to that, she worked for CARE USA for the Congo in Action for Peace Program, in Kinshasa, Democratic Republic of Congo.
-In her capacity as Grants Manager for their peace and reconciliation program she worked at removing obstacles to reunification of DR Congo and facilitating transition towards democracy.
-The program approach was to fund local, regional or national initiatives that showed strong potential for community integration, conflict resolution and inter-ethnic reconciliation.
-Funded by the United States Office of Transition Initiatives, she managed a portfolio of grants totalling in excess of US $6 million grants to local and international organizations.
+In her capacity as Grants Manager for their peace and reconciliation program, she worked at removing obstacles to the reunification of DR Congo and facilitating the transition towards democracy.
+The program approach was to fund local, regional or national initiatives that showed strong potential for community integration, conflict resolution, and inter-ethnic reconciliation.
+Funded by the United States Office of Transition Initiatives, she managed a portfolio of grants totaling in excess of US $6 million grants to local and international organizations.
 She also provided training to beneficiary organizations in conflict analysis and resolution programming as well as project and organizational management to ensure good working relationships with key stakeholders (including Congolese civil society groups, donors, government officials, rebel movement leaders, and the private sector.)

 From 2001-3, she functioned as the International Rescue Committee’s, Umbrella Grant Manager, in Bukavu, Democratic Republic of Congo, where she developed and managed a two-year war recovery & civil society strengthening program in South Kivu Province.
 Through the provision of sub-grants to local NGOs, this program responded to humanitarian/recovery needs in health, food security, and income generation, strengthening the capacity of civil society groups and leading them towards sustainability.
-Funded by the United States Office of Foreign Disaster Assistance for US$ 1 million, she was responsible for development, start-up, planning and overall management of programs/ project design, including evaluation of humanitarian situation and of needs of local NGOs.
-This not only included project staffing assessment and recruitment as well as direct supervision of 7 national staff and local/international consultants, but also included participation in relief and recovery efforts following the 2002 eruption of the Nyiragongo volcano in Goma.
+Funded by the United States Office of Foreign Disaster Assistance for US$ 1 million, she was responsible for the development, start-up, planning and overall management of programs/ project design, including evaluation of the humanitarian situation and of needs of local NGOs.
+This not only included project staffing assessment and recruitment as well as direct supervision of 7 national staff and local/international consultants but also included participation in relief and recovery efforts following the 2002 eruption of the Nyiragongo volcano in Goma.

 For CARE USA In Port-au-Prince/Gonaives, Haiti, she served as Assistant Regional Director, managing and coordinating CARE programs in Northwest and Artibonite regions of Haiti, in conjunction with the Regional Director from 1999 – 2001.
 The regional portfolio included a mix of disaster and development projects in maternal and child health nutrition, infrastructure rehabilitation, education, and school feeding.
 (Regional annual budget of US$ 7 million with 250 staff and 8,000 metric tons of food.)
 As a member of CARE Haiti’s Senior Management Team, she led the development of CARE Haiti’s Disaster Preparedness Plan.